-The Project proposes to incorporate the following Best Management Practices for water use efficiency under the requested operational water supply amount of 5,560 AFY: Use of fresh water supplied by IID shall not exceed the agreed-upon amount.
+The Project proposes to incorporate the following Best Management Practices for water use efficiency under the requested operational water supply amount of 1,125 AFY: Use of fresh water supplied by IID shall not exceed the agreed-upon amount.
 Project operations shall not start until evidence of a valid water supply contract is provided to the CEC's Compliance Project Manager.
 The project will be in compliance with CWC Division 1, Chapter 6 § 461; California Constitution, Article 10, §2, which prohibits the waste or unreasonable use of water, regulates the method of use and method of diversion of water, and requires all water users to conserve and reuse available water supplies to the maximum extent possible.

-The Project proposes to incorporate the following Best Management Practices for water use efficiency under the requested operational water supply amount of 5,560 AFY: The water use is designed for maximum water use efficiency.
-All of condensate generated is used prior to using canal water with the exception of dilution water.
-For dilution water, due to incompatibility of geothermal condensate with geothermal brine, the reliance is primarily on canal water.
-Any reductions in water would come at the cost of generation loss.
+The Project proposes to incorporate the Best Management Practices for water use efficiency under the requested operational water supply amount of 1,125 AFY: The project is designed for maximum water use efficiency.
+All of condensate generated is used prior to using canal water.
+Any reductions in water supply from IID would come at the cost of generation loss.